To provide month-to-month trends for sales and inventories of U.S. merchant wholesalers, excluding manufacturers' sales branches

 the benchmarking operation that revises monthly sales and inventories estimates based on the Annual Wholesale Trade Survey.
 Estimates are both seasonally adjusted and unadjusted.

-updated quarterly.
-Use of the latest sample began in Fall 2006.
+Use of the latest sample began in April 2013.

 Coverage: Companies with employment that are primarily engaged in merchant wholesale trade in the U.S, as defined by the 2007 NAICS, excluding MSBOs.
 Also excluded are non-merchant wholesalers such as agents, brokers, and electronic markets.